MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

-# FCSC 2022 : Licorne
+# FCSC 2022: Licorne

 In this paper I explain how I solved FCSC 2022 challenge "Licorne".
-It is a reverse engineering challenge : you are given a binary program called "licorne" (french for "unicorn"), and you have to find the input that will trigger a winning message.
+It is a reverse engineering challenge: you are given a binary program called "licorne" (french for "unicorn"), and you have to find the input that will trigger a winning message.
 The method I used relies mostly on [Symbolic Execution](https://en.wikipedia.org/wiki/Symbolic_execution), using a tool called [BINSEC](https://binsec.github.io).

 ## Tools used